 My only formal art training consisted of a class in drawing, under the guidance of Kady Denton.
 That was in the early 80’s.
 It was a fantastic experience.
 The drawing came so easily and I will surprised myself at how quickly I progressed.
 I also remember the gratification one can get from an art teacher’s approval.
 That came in the form of eyes wide open and one of those speechless pauses . . . that was Kady’s reaction when she came around to check on one of my drawings.
 It wasn’t an abstract, it was of a little stuffed bird, a sparrow.
-She suggested I closely follow the work of
+She suggested I closely follow the work of Robert Bateman, probably because of a touch of realism and a deep knack for details.

 A decade or so later Kady Denton went on to receive a Governor General’s Award for her art and writing.
 By then I was in the midst of a career in managing gardening catalogues.
 In that capacity I spent countless hours pouring over so much plant photography; I also got to know a great deal about graphic arts and printing.